Back to Observability guides

 OpenTelemetry addresses this challenge by offering a comprehensive toolkit and standards for collecting telemetry data—logs, metrics, and traces—across an application's entire infrastructure.

-At the heart of this initiative is the OpenTelemetry Protocol (OTLP), a standardized format for transmitting telemetry data between different components within the OpenTelemetry ecosystem.
+At the heart of this initiative is the OpenTelemetry Protocol (OTLP), a standardized format for encoding and transmitting telemetry data between different components within the OpenTelemetry ecosystem.

-In this article, we will explore the key features of OTLP, how it works, and how to implement it in your applications to gain actionable insights from your telemetry data.
+In this article, you'll learn about the key features of OTLP, how it works, and how to implement it in your services to standardize telemetry encoding and delivery, and ultimately break the vendor lock-in cycle.

 What is the OpenTelemetry Protocol?